 The Greenwich Tour Guide Association offers a daily programme of guided walks through Greenwich with local experts.
 The company’s Royal Greenwich Meridian Walk is a leisurely tour through Greenwich Park, London’s oldest Royal Park and a favourite of King Henry VIII.
 Walkers later visit the spot where international time begins at the park’s Royal Observatory, before ending their walk in Greenwich town.
 The Greenwich Tour Guide Association also offer historical walks on the local areas’ maritime and military history, as well as the history of Greenwich riverside.
 These 90-minute guided tours make for a relaxing afternoon away from the hustle and bustle of central London and are available throughout the year.

 Follow the trail of the Great Fire of London, the most famous fire in history, as you learn about the city in 1666.
 Starting along the Thames north bank, this self-guided walk tells the story of the five-day blaze, visiting the site of London’s most famous landmarks that were destroyed along the way.
 Climb the 311 steps of the Monument to the Great Fire at Pudding Lane, where the blaze started, learn about the narrow streets and timber-framed houses that fuelled the blaze and visit the landmarks that were rebuilt following the destruction.
 This walk ends at the Golden Boy at Pie Corner, where the fire ended.
-Hungry for more?
-The Museum of London provides information on the years leading up to the Great Fire, as well as its aftermath.

 Travel back in time to London’s Whitechapel 120 years ago with the East End Tour Company.
 This guided walk tells the tale of Jack the Ripper, one of the most notorious criminals in history.
 Starting at 7.30pm, visitors begin their journey through the East End’s eerie alleyways as the story of London’s biggest unsolved mystery begins.
 Visitors are taken to the scene of each murder and location of vital clues, as well as learning about London during the ‘Autumn of Terror’, bringing the East End 1888 back to life.
 This tour is unique in its use of handheld ‘Ripper-Vision’ projectors, recreating the gruesome clues and images on the surrounding dark streets, leaving walkers ‘with an everlasting experience’.
 Lasting just under two hours this gripping walk has been described as ‘the best and most original Jack the Ripper tour in years’.

-Walk London’s self-guided tour through central London focuses on the history of the cities royalty by exploring its Royal Parks and gardens.
+Walk London’s self-guided tour through central London focuses on the history of the city’s royalty by exploring its Royal Parks and gardens.
 Beginning at St James’ Park, the walk follows in the footsteps of past and present kings and queens as it passes many of London’s prestigious royal palaces, households and landmarks.
 Walkers can stop off at attractions such as Clarence House, Buckingham Palace, and The Royal Albert Memorial and escape from the crowds in Kensington Palace Gardens and Hyde Park.
 Taking just under one hour, this walk ends at the Italian Water Gardens.
 Nearby is Kensington Palace, which is open to the public and where walkers can learn more about the Royal family through the centuries.

 Escape the city and enjoy Richmond Heritage Guides historical walking tour of Richmond.
 Starting at the Old Town Hall, discover the history of the famous town’s Green, passing by 18th-century houses still lived in today.
 Visit the remains of Richmond Palace, cross the river on the iconic Georgian Bridge, the oldest spanning the Thames, and enjoy views from Richmond Hill during this peaceful guided walk.
 Richmond is a town steeped in history from the Tudor, Stuart, Georgian and Victorian times, and this tour is available weekly throughout the Summer months.